seanreed1111/sql-recipes/recipes.md

 ---
 2-14. performing Aggregations over Moving Windows Problem
-You need to provide static and moving summaries or aggregates based on the same data.
-For example, as part of a sales report, you need to provide a monthly summary of sales order amounts, together with a moving three- month average of sales amounts for comparison.
+You need to provide static and moving SUMmaries or aggregates based on the same data.
+For example, as part of a sales report, you need to provide a monthly SUMmary of sales order amounts, together with a moving three- month average of sales amounts for comparison.

 Solution
-Oracle provides moving or rolling window functions as part of the analytical function set.
+SQL provides moving or rolling window functions as part of the analytical function set.
 This gives you the ability to reference any number of preceding rows in a result set, the current row in the result set, and any number of following rows in a result set.
 Our initial recipe uses the current row and the three preceding rows to calculate the rolling average of order values.

-SELECT to_char(order_date, 'MM') as OrderMonth, sum(order_total) as MonthTotal, AVG(sum(order_total))
+SELECT to_char(order_date, 'MM') as OrderMonth, SUM(order_total) as MonthTotal, AVG(SUM(order_total))
 over
 (ORDER BY to_char(order_date, 'MM') rows BETWEEN 3 preceding and current row) as RollingQtrAverage FROM oe.orders